coredns/coredns.io/content/plugins/kubernetes.md

 }
 ~~~

-Here we use the *proxy* middleware to implement stubDomains that forwards `example.org` and
+Here we use the *proxy* plugin to implement stubDomains that forwards `example.org` and
 `example.com` to another nameserver.

 ~~~ txt